DiscreteTom/defect/README.md

 # Make sure you have AWS credentials set up.
 defect --schema bedrock --model=anthropic.claude-3-5-sonnet-20240620-v1:0 "who are you"
 ```

+> To set AWS credentials, you can use [environment variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html), or [use AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html#cli-configure-files-methods).
+See AWS official documentations for more information.

 ## Prompt Engineering